wassupluke/Launcher/README.md

 There are several ways to contribute to this app:
 * You can add or improve [translations][toolate].
      <br><img src="https://toolate.othing.xyz/widget/jrpie-launcher/launcher/horizontal-auto.svg" alt="translation status">
-* If you find a bug or have an idea for a new feature you can [join the Matrix chat][matrix] or open an [issue][issues].
+* If you find a bug or have an idea for a new feature you can [join the chat][chat] or open an [issue][issues].
 Please note that I work on this project in my free time.
 Thus I might not respond immediately and not all ideas will be implemented.
 * You can implement a new feature yourself:
   - Create a fork of this repository: [![][shield-gh-fork]][fork]
   - Create a new branch named `feature/<your feature>` of `fix/<your fix>` and commit your changes.